Substrates for Tortoise Enclosures

 So many choices

-The choice and condition of substrate is important because your tortoise spends most of his time on it when indoors.
+The choice and condition of substrate is important because your tortoise spends all of his time on it when indoors.
 If it's too wet, he can develop shell rot, respiratory infections, and other health problems.
 If it's too dry, he can become dehydrated.
-And if you have asthma or allergies, it must be something that doesn't make you sick!
+Also, if you have asthma or allergies, it must be something that doesn't make you feel sick!

-What works well for one tortoise keeper, may not work in another person's setting.
+What works well for one tortoise keeper, may not work in another person's setup.
 You'll need to adjust your care and substrate choice based on your tortoise species, type of indoor setup, room humidity, and room temperature level.
-There is no one "best" substrate that works for everyone.
+There is no one "best" substrate that works for every species in every situation.

 Soil & soil mixes